-To find your nearest Auto-Sleepers dealer please go to www.auto-sleepers.com and click on 'Find a Dealer'.
+To find your nearest Auto-Sleepers dealer please go to www.auto-sleepers.com and click on 'Dealers'.

 RECOMMENDED ANNUAL SERVICE CHECK FOR MOTOR CARAVAN BODIES AND CONVERSIONS

 It is recommended that the annual service is carried out by an approved motorhome service centre.